 The tibialis anterior muscle is the large muscle that runs down the outside of the shin.
-It controls the movement of the foot as it lifts the foot up and inwards.
-Inflammation of the tendon sheath can cause pain at the front of the ankle, particularly when bending the foot and toes up.
+It connects to the foot via a tendon that passes across the front of the ankle and attaches to the inside of the foot.
+The tendon can be felt at the front of the ankle, especially when the tibialis anterior muscle contracts.

 What can the athlete do?